mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

    build plan but cabal doesn‘t believe us.
 So we can do a "jailbreak" and just tell cabal to ignore the version constraints.
 We don‘t do this by default because even if the package builds, it might now have changed semantics because of a change in a dependency.
-So a jailbreak package should be tested and reported upstream so that the cabal restrictions of that package can get fixed.
+So a jailbreaked package should be tested and reported upstream so that the cabal restrictions of that package can get fixed.
 3. If those two don‘t help we can still override the build plan manually to use